RasaHQ/rasa-demo/data/core/get_started.md

     - utter_explain_core
     - utter_direct_to_step2

-## new to rasa/bots, explain difference between nlu and core
+## not new to rasa/bots, explain difference between nlu and core

 * how_to_get_started
     - utter_getstarted